-• The VDC system is designed to help the driver maintain stability but does not prevent accidents due to abrupt steering operation at high speeds or by careless or dangerous driving techniques.
+The VDC system is designed to help the driver maintain stability but does not prevent accidents due to abrupt steering operation at high speeds or by careless or dangerous driving techniques.
 Reduce vehicle speed and be especially careful when driving and cornering on slippery surfaces and always drive carefully.

 - Do not modify the vehicle's suspension.
 If suspension parts such as shock absorbers, struts, springs, stabilizer bars, bushings and wheels are not NISSAN recommended for your vehicle or are extremely deteriorated, the VDC system may not operate properly.
-This could adversely affect vehicle handling performance, and the SLIP indicator may flash or both the SLIP and VPC indicator lights may illuminate. - If brake related parts such as brake pads, rotors and calipers are not NISSAN recommended or are extremely deteriorated, the VDC system my not operate properly and both the SLIP and the VDC OFE indicator lights may illuminate. - If engine control related parts are not NISSAN recommended or are extremely deteriorated, both the SLIP and VDC indicator lights may illuminate.
+This could adversely affect vehicle handling performance, and the $\vec{\Omega}$ indicator may flash or the $\vec{\Omega}$ indicator light may illuminate. - If brake related parts such as brake pads, rotors and calipers are not NISSAN recommended or are extremely deteriorated, the VDC system may not operate properly and the $\vec{\Omega}$ indicator light may illuminate. - If engine control related parts are not NISSAN recommended or are extremely deteriorated, the n indicator light may illuminate. - When driving on extremely inclined surfaces such as higher banked corners, the VDC system may not operate properly and the $\hat{\Pi}$ indicator may flash or the $\hat{\Pi}$ indicator light may illuminate.
+Do not drive on these types of roads.